komilacyber/komilacyber/README.md

-- 👋 Hi
+- 👋 Hi!
+I'm Komila
-- 🌱 I’m currently learning c++
+- 🌱 python & C++
 - 💞️ I’m looking to collaborate on any projects
-- 📫 How to reach me ...
+- 📫 How to reach me: kgopaul91@gmail.com

 <!---
 komilacyber/komilacyber is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.